-Your vehicle may be equipped with a Traction Control system.
-This system helps you maintain the stability and steerability of your vehicle, especially on slippery road surfaces such as snow- or ice-covered roads and gravel roads.
+The Traction Control[®] system helps you maintain the stability and steerability of your vehicle, especially on slippery road surfaces such as snow- or ice-covered roads and gravel roads.
 The system will allow your vehicle to make better use of available traction in these conditions.